mayowill303/MechaCar_Statistical_Analysis/README.md

 - The true mean of the sample is 1498.78 with a p-value 0.06.
 Not enough evidence to reject the null hypothesis.
 - Lot 1 and Lot 3 the PSI values are no different from the population mean.
 - Lot 2 sample mean is 1496.14 and p-Value is .347.
 There is evidence that the suspension coil is different from the population mean.
 Enough evidence to reject the null hypothesis.

+## Design a Study Comparing the MechaCar to the Competition
+- The possible metrics we can test against are length/height/width of car, horsepower, MPG and pricing.
+Seeking to find out if size/mpg/price correlate.
+#### Hypothesis
+- Null Hypothesis (Ho): MechaCar is priced correctly based on its size and mpg.
+- Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on size and mpg.
+#### Statistical Test
+- To confirm or deny correlation, employing multiple linear regression testing would be best solution.
+- This test would help determine competitive review of makes/models based on size/mpg do determine which element has substantial impact on price of vehicles.
+- We would need to determine this data for competitors to establish baseline.